Britain tightens COVID rules as world on alert over omicron

 “One of the key factors to emergence of variants may well be low vaccination rates in parts of the world, and the WHO warning that none of us is safe until all of us are safe and should be heeded," said Peter Openshaw, a professor of experimental medicine at Imperial College London.

-Geir Moulson in Berlin, Mike Corder in The Hague, Netherlands, Colleen Barry in Milan, and Fares Akram from Gaza City, Gaza Strip, contributed to this report.
+Geir Moulson in Berlin, Mike Corder in The Hague, Netherlands, Colleen Barry in Milan, and Fares Akram in Gaza City, Gaza Strip, contributed to this report.

 Follow AP's coverage of the coronavirus pandemic at https://apnews.com/hub/coronavirus-pandemic